-With My MOTHER's House pretty much finished, some of the people involved in designing and constructing our earth shelter got together recently to analyze the project (with the benefit of hindsight).
+With the MOTHER EARTH NEWS underground house pretty much finished, some of the people involved in its design and construction got together recently to analyze the project (with the benefit of hindsight).
 Here, then, are some of the topics that were raised at that meeting, as well as a breakdown of a few of the costs involved in building that structure.

-Our accounting department's records show $48,855 billed to the underground house project ... which includes materials, contracted labor (such as painting, excavation, and the application of one waterproofing system), and tool rental.
+Our accounting department's records show $48,855 billed to the earth sheltered house project, which includes materials, contracted labor (such as painting, excavation, and the application of one waterproofing system), and tool rental.
 Items that have not been installed are cabinetry, finished floors, closets, bathroom fixtures, light fixtures, and appliances.
 We estimate that it would take another $10,000 to $15,000 to complete the residence.

-My MOTHER's House has very strong walls.
+The house has very strong walls.
 They're built from dry-stacked, 12" retaining-wall blocks that are surface-bonded and have their cores filled with concrete and rebar.
 Some preliminary calculations suggest that an 8"-thick poured and reinforced concrete wall might have been substantial enough for our residence.
 (Please remember that each building site requires specific stress computations based on the soil type and hydrology, and that an 8"-thick wall might not be strong enough for your shelter.)
-It cost $4,380 to build the back and side retaining walls for My MOTHER's House ... but we could have built forms from 3/4" plywood and poured an 8"-thick wall for about $2,750.
+It cost $4,380 to build the back and side retaining walls for My MOTHER's House, but we could have built forms from 3/4" plywood and poured an 8"-thick wall for about $2,750.
 What's more, we probably could then have reused the plywood for subflooring and/or roof sheathing.

 We decided to experiment with a roofing system made by the Homasote Company.
-Including the sheathing material for the above-grade roof and the 3-1/2 "-thick polyurethane insulation for both roof sections, we paid $5,300 to "top off" our building.
-Broken d n on a cost-per-square-foot basis, that amounts to $2.50 for sheathing and insulation on the rear section and $1.75 for the sod roof insulation alone.
-The shingled ... a could, instead, have been sheathed with 1/2" plywood and insulated to an equivalent value with rigid board for about $1.75 per square foot, and the sod roof could have been thermally protected for $1.50 per square foot.
+Including the sheathing material for the above-grade roof and the 3 1/2 "-thick polyurethane insulation for both roof sections, we paid $5,300 to "top off" our building.
+Broken down on a cost-per-square-foot basis, that amounts to $2.50 for sheathing and insulation on the rear section and $1.75 for the sod roof insulation alone.
+The shingled area could, instead, have been sheathed with 1/2" plywood and insulated to an equivalent value with rigid board for about $1.75 per square foot, and the sod roof could have been thermally protected for $1.50 per square foot.